nisitp/nibs-nisitp/nibs-drupal/README.md

+Drupal Setup:

-Follow instructions on this page https://ddev.com/get-started/, to install and start using DDEV
+1> Follow instructions on this page https://ddev.com/get-started/, to install and start using DDEV.
+Once OrbStack Docker Provider and DDEV is installed plase move to step 2>

+2> Pull the code down from Repository.
+Go inside nibs-drupal folder:
     cd nibs-drupal

+3> Start ddev:
     ddev start

+4> Import DB:
     ddev import-db --file=./backup/db.sql.gz

+5> Lunach the site:
     ddev launch

-Site should be open in browser.
-Get Site url should look like: https://nibs-drupal.ddev.site:PORTNUMBER/
+Site should open in browser.
+Site url should look like: https://nibs-drupal.ddev.site:PORTNUMBER/